netresearch/docker-akeneo-app/README.md

 ## Customizing Akeneo from other packages

-[akeneo-bootstrap](#akeneo-bootstrap) will scan all installed packages for settings in their composer.json allowing you to register Bundles, configs and routings to customize Akeneo like so:
+[akeneo-bootstrap](#akeneo-bootstrap) will scan all installed packages for settings in their composer.json allowing you to register Bundles, configs, routings and custom bootstrap steps to customize Akeneo like so:

 ```json
 {